 R-Shiny apps

-The Oak Ridges Moraine Groundwater Program (ORMGP) hosts an R-Shiny server from which users are provided an interactive interface to time-series analysis of data queried directly from our central database.
+The Oak Ridges Moraine Groundwater Program (ORMGP) hosts an R-Shiny server from which users are provided an interactive interface to time-series analysis of data queried directly from the ORMGP central database.

-sHydrology is a set of dynamic hydrological analyses packages written to improve access to environmental monitoring databases through a variety of workflows, statistics and perspectives.
+sHydrology is a set of dynamic hydrological analyses (e.g. workflows, statistics) packages written to improve access to the ORMGP database and more specifically, the long term environmental monitoring data it holds.

 Philosophy

 The sHydrology web application provides a collection of analytical tools written to improve workflow at the ORMGP.
-These tools were scripted in R to replace our past/inefficient practice of querying data, cleaning/infilling data, re-formatting data, analysing and plotting data, output figures and tables every time we need to provide figure for reporting.
-While these tools can be found on ORMGP web site, and the source code is open and free, we are not developing an application for distribution and support, rather we are exposing our internal workflows to our partners.
+These tools were scripted in R to facilitate and perhaps replace some earlier inefficient practices, including the querying data, cleaning/infilling data, re-formatting data, analysing and plotting data, and outputting figures and tables.
+While these tools can be found on the ORMGP web site, and the source code is open and free, we are not developing an application for distribution and support, rather we are exposing our internal workflows to our partners and the public.

 Intent

-The sHydrology web packages originated from a set of scripts I had created over the years, mostly written in Basic.
-Recently I had begun to convert these scripts to R as it became apparent to me that the R community has so much to offer for comprehensive time series analysis.
+The sHydrology web packages originated from a set of scripts created by Mason Marchildon over the years, mostly written in Basic.
+Recently these scripts have been converted to R as it became apparent that the R community has a wealth of support to offer for comprehensive time series analysis.

-The initial page that appears when opening a sHydrology page is the raw data.
+The initial page that appears when opening a sHyStreamflow/sHyClimate/sHydrograph page is the raw data queried directly from the ORMGP database.
 This is the most important page because off the bat, not only can one gain an appreciation for the period of record and the data quality, but the general character of the hydrograph can be inspected with a trained eye.

 The side bar (to the left of the page) offers some information on the station, such as station name, catchment area (where available), period of record, data quality and simple statistics.
 Options provided below allow the user to superimpose observation flags for additional quality assessment.

-This time-series is plotted using dygraphs for R, which offers a dynamic means of zooming, scrolling and inspecting the time series.
+This time-series is plotted using dygraphs for R, which offers a dynamic means of zooming, scrolling and inspecting the time series data.
 (Double-click anywhere returns to the default view.)

 Upon changing the dygraph pane, the flow duration curve, monthly discharge and side panel information are updated automatically.
 This feature allows the user to examine the flow regime within a specified time period and compare against the entire period of record.